Foods To Avoid With Psoriasis

 Avoid Breads, Pastries And Other Bakery Goods, Milk And Cheeses

-While you don’t have to strictly avoid wheat products such as breads, flat breads are OK, made with a high quality wholemeal flour, water and salt only, it is better to avoid wheat, rye, barley, spelt and even oats, all gluten containing grains, for a while until your digestion and immune system improves.
-If you have been suffering with chronic psoriasis for many years, only a careful elimination and challenge will let you know if wheat based breads and grain based foods are working either for or against your skin health.
-You will soon know with a careful elimination and challenge.
+If you have been suffering with chronic psoriasis for many years, only a careful elimination and challenge will let you know if wheat based breads and grain based foods are working either for or against your skin’s health.
+With careful elimination and a challenge, you’ll find out pretty quickly, generally within a few weeks.

-In my experience, you will improve quite rapidly if you do decide to eliminate wheat in chronic psoriasis cases.
-If you must eat wheat, then eat flat breads made with only with a high quality wholemeal flour, water and salt, that way you avoid any added sugar and yeast.
+In my experience, you will improve quite rapidly if you do decide to eliminate wheat in the most chronic psoriasis cases, especially psoriatic arthritis.
+If you must eat wheat, then eat flat breads made with only with a high quality wholemeal flour, water and salt, that way you avoid any added sugar, preservatives and baker’s yeast.
 Alternatively, use a sour dough technique to make any bread yourself.
-Hard cheese is usually fine, but do bear in mind that any cheese has the potential to go moldy.
-Especially avoid moldy cheeses such as Camembert, Brie and Blue Vein.
-Aren’t they great though with a glass of red wine and some water crackers?
-See, you have plenty to look forward to when you finally recover!

 ALL Alcoholic Beverages